 Fun with Fossils is available for ages 5-12.
 Subject to scheduling and participant ages, the class may be taught by one of two presenters, Mrs. Ruth Carter or Mrs. Denise Jackson.
 Ruth Carter has a B.S. in nursing.
 She and her husband are in charge of the volunteer program at the museum.
 Ruth also teaches other children’s workshops that you can read about on our website.
 Denise Jackson has a B.S. in Biology and participates in many programs at the Creation Museum including several astronomy programs and Scope It Out!, the microscope program.

+This program is open to children ages 5 to 12.
 Tickets for the class are just $3.50.
 Parents can accompany their children at no additional charge, but do need to reserve a free observer ticket.